 Ireland in the nude, and rude Ireland – is this really a thing?
 Because we all know that the Irish are ever so friendly, generally speaking.
 And that Ireland, as a Catholic (or, in the North, Presbyterian) country is, on the whole, not given to wanton carnality, fornication, and shameless displays of the body.
 But ... you can still get your Ireland nude and rude.
 Well, to be blunt: it is possible, but only in roundabout ways at times.

 Don't fret, gentle reader, this is not the guide to orgies, insults, and bad behavior generally (to experience that, a sunny weekend in Temple Bar might be the best place, truth be told).
 This article is an almost random collection of Irish rudeness and nudity.
 From art to skinny-dipping, from Muff to the Demon's Testicles.
 With some helpful hints added ...

 Nude Beaches in Ireland?

 To be quite honest, officially there are none.
 As in zero, zilch, nix.
-Because Ireland on the whole still has not developed a wholesome attitude to the human body on display.
-And the line between having a topless dip in the water (or getting a seamless tan on the beach) and being dragged into court for causing public offence is a thin (and not quite defined) one.
+Because Ireland on the whole still has not developed a wholesome attitude toward the human body on display.
+And the line between having a topless dip in the water (or getting a seamless tan on the beach) and being dragged into court for causing public offense is a thin (and not quite defined) one.
 The general consensus: nudity in public is forbidden in Ireland, nudist beaches are never officially sanctioned.

 Yet here it is - the short guide to nudism in Ireland.